munktron239/Munks-Fixes/README.md

 - Some Stock + DLC
 --------------------------------------------------------------------------------------------------------------------------------------------------

-This is one of my first "mods" so let me know if there are any issues.
+This is one of my first "mods", so let me know if there are any issues.
 Also, if you have any ideas for mods I could write configs for, let me know too!
 I'm always looking for ideas on what I should write code for next.

 --------------------------------------------------------------------------------------------------------------------------------------------------